-Evoenergy received no submissions from non-network option providers in response to the NNOR.
+Evoenergy received no submissions in response to the DPAR, which identified that no non-network options had been proposed through submissions to the NNOR.

-Hence, no non-network option submissions are considered to be credible to meet the identified need.
+Hence, no non-network options are considered to be credible to meet the identified need.

 Recommended Option